Thespaceblade/Depression-Dashboard-Mobile/README.md

 ## Setup

 1. Clone this repository
-2. Open `Depression-Dashboard-iOs.xcodeproj` in Xcode
+2. Open `Depression-Dashboard-iOS.xcodeproj` in Xcode
 3. Build and run on simulator or device

 ## API